kbroughton/azure_cis_scanner/README.md

 ![Azure Storage: Secure Transfer not Enabled](images/cis_test_secure_transfer_graph.png?raw=true "Finding Detail for `Secure Transfer not Enabled`")

-Raw data will have the format as returned by the Azure Api in json format.
+Raw data will have the format as returned by the Azure API in json format.
 Raw data will be per major CIS section in files based on the name.

 ```